Session 2 - Module A: Advanced LangChain Patterns¶

 Check for:

-Provide validation score (1-10) and improvement suggestions.
+Provide validation score (1-10) and improvement suggestions for data analysis.

 """,